karantyagi/OvenBot-PerkinsHacks18/README.md

 # <a name="prerequisites"></a>Prerequisites
 ## Platform requirements
-The program was developed for Windows 10, MAC OSX and Python 3.3+.
+The program was developed for Windows 10, MAC OSX.
+Language(s) and/or framework(s) used: Python, HTML, CSS, Javascript, Django, pip

 ## Pyttsx text to speech
  * Pytsx is a cross-platform text-to-speech wrapper. <br/>

  * It uses different speech engines based on your operating system: <br/>
  * nsss – NSSpeechSynthesizer on Mac OS X 10.5 and higher <br/>
  * sapi5 – SAPI5 on Windows XP, Windows Vista, and (untested) Windows 7 <br/>